MoigeMatino/data-structures-algorithms-python/binary_tree/tree_value_count/README.md

 # tree value count

-Write a function, tree_value_count, that takes in the root of a binary tree and a target value.
+Write a function, `tree_value_count`, that takes in the root of a binary tree and a target value.
 The function should return the number of times that the target occurs in the tree.

 ## test_00: